ryanflannery/oxbar/README.md

 examples, like the themes above.

 # i liked xstatbar's look
 You can achieve that using the included sample configuration file, saved as `~/.oxbar.conf`, and run oxbar via:
 ```bash
 oxbar xstatbar
 ```

 # outstanding stuff, prioritized
 Roughly in order or my priority...

-   * currently network & wifi widget only work for egress interface
+* allow configuring wifi & net interfaces (currently just uses `egress`)
 * gui: icons in the display could help condense it further
-   * stats: add tracker for hw.sensors
+* stats: add collector for hw.sensors & a related widget
 * stats: add a weather component...i like weather
 * gui: support vertical rendering (a sidebar!)
 * when using compton, need '--shadow-exclude 'name = "oxbar"' to disable shadow - how can i automate that?

+See the [TODO](TODO) file for various TODO's present throughout the code.